aragorn2101/Useful_Linux_stuff/Weather_Research_Forecasting_(WRF)/Slackware_15.0/README.md

 The script installs WRF and all its dependencies in a custom location.
 The source code for the dependencies, and the source archives for both WRF and WPS should be placed in the same directory as the script.
 The script should be made executable and run.
 The later sections give details about the source code archives to be downloaded.
 The last section describes how to install NCAR Graphics and NCL separately in a Python environment.

-The generic call `./install_wrfv4.sh` will install WRF and its dependencies in a directory called `wrfv4` under the calling user's home directory (`${HOME}`).
+All the source code archives of WRF, WPS and all the dependencies must be downloaded and put in the same directory as the script.
+The generic call `./install_wrfv4.sh` will install WRF and its dependencies in a directory called `wrfv4` under the user's home directory (`${HOME}`).
 If the user wishes to install WRF in a different location, the call should be
 ```
 $ OUTPUT=CUSTOM_PATH ./install_wrfv4.sh
 ```